gaevoy/gaevoy.github.io/_posts/2022-12-06-lessons-learned-running-company.md

 ---
 published: true
-title: Lessons learned running a company for a year
+title: Lessons learned from running the company for a year
 description: This is a story about software programmer without any experience in business managed to open a company and survived for 1 year in Poland.
 There are highlights in the article which I hope should help you.
 layout: post
 tags: [business, GoogleSheets]